 Three words best describe how I’ve often felt in these instances of leading change: Alone, frustrated and defeated.
 The pressure a lead pastor feels in these times can be isolating.
 After all, you’re navigating hopes and dreams coming at you from from all directions.
 It’s hard to know who you can talk to in the middle of the mess.
 And when things slow down or take a turn, you may tend to blame yourself, get introspective, and internalize the frustration.

 That’s bad for your health, your family, your team and your church.
 After a while, if things don’t pick up, you may give into the feeling of defeat—like progress just isn’t worth the price.
 If you’re feeling this way, I want to offer two practical steps for moving forward:

 1. Remember you are called by God.

-Think back to all those moments God used to shape who you are and where you are right now.
+Think back to all of the moments God has used to shape who you are and where you are right now.
 Remember how real they were.
 Reflect on all the sacrifices you have made to say yes to God’s leading in your life over and over again.
-Keep in mind that ultimately you won’t answer to your fans or your critics.
-You will answer to God for how You led His church.
+Keep in mind that ultimately, you won’t answer to your fans or your critics.
+You will answer to God for how you led His church.
 So seek His will and His approval above all.

 2. Reconnect with your dreams.

-In my own life there is no replacement for this process.
-It’s what puts the fire back in my soul and gives me the courage to chart the course again.
+In my own life, there has been no replacement for this process of remembrance and reconnection.
+It’s what has put the fire back in my soul and given me the courage to chart the course again.